RamiKrispin/vscode-python/README.md

 }
 ```

+**Note:** The `devcontainer.json` file must be stored under the `.devcontainer` folder or in the project root folder.
+To run the above example, you will have to open the `./examples/exp-3` folder in VScode as the project folder using the `File` -> `Open Folder...` options.

 As can see in the above `devcontainer.json`, the `build` section defines the image build process.
-The `dockerfile` argument points out to the `Dockerfile` to use for the build, in this case, `/examples/ex-1/Dockerfile`.
+The `dockerfile` argument points out to the `Dockerfile` to use for the build.
 The `context` argument defines the files' system path for the `Dockerfile`.
 Although, we currently do not use the `context` argument in the build time, we will see its applications later.
 In addition, the `customizations` section enables you to customize the VScode options, such as extensions to install, default Python interpreter, and files to execute during the container launch.

 ### Launching the folder inside a container